d4nieldev/finetune_llm/README.md

   --dropout=0.05
 ```

-To see more information about the different arguments run: `python finetune_sft.py --help`.
+To see information about the different arguments run: `python finetune_sft.py --help`.